ArtesOscuras/Dicma.py/README.md

 Input can be a file (one name per line) or a string like "john kenedy, albert random, patrick harper, ...".
 The output can be printed to the terminal or saved to a file using the `-o` flag.
+On actual version up to 3 word names are supported.

 Example: The user "John Kenedy" will be processed like: